Peter Attia, M.D. on Macronutrient Thresholds for Longevity and Performance, Cancer & More

 A glycoprotein that binds to sex hormones, and is produced mostly by the liver.
 Testosterone and estradiol circulate in the bloodstream bound mostly to SHBG.
 Only around 1-2% is unbound or "free", and thus biological active.
 The relative binding affinity of various sex steroids for SHBG is dihydrotestosterone (DHT) > testosterone: androstenediol> estradiol> estrone.

-A microtubule-bound protein that forms the characteristic neurofibrillary "tau tangles" associated with Alzheimer's disease.
-Tau tangles disrupt microtubule transport of metabolites, lipids, and mitochondria across a neuron to the synapse where neurotransmission occurs.
+A microtubule-bound protein that forms the neurofibrillary "tau tangles" associated with Alzheimer's disease.
+Tau tangles disrupt transport of metabolites, lipids, and mitochondria across a neuron to the synapse where neurotransmission occurs.
+Diminished slow-wave sleep is associated with higher levels of tau in the brain.
+Elevated tau is a sign of Alzheimer's disease and has been linked to cognitive decline.

 The Warburg effect